Maycon1993/Devices-docs/surface/surface-thunderbolt4-dock.md

 ### External Power supply

-- 165-W power supply and up to 96-W passthrough to connected PC and support for 100V-240V.
+- 165 W power supply and up to 96 W passthrough to connected PC, with support for 100V-240V.

 ## Cable Matters Desk Mount for Microsoft Surface Thunderbolt 4 Dock